AlexsanderHamir/SynapseOS/README.md

 ### 🚀 Intent

-This project aims to become a powerful, open-source engine that understands your codebase deeply and serves intelligent explanations to agents, and developers.
+This project aims to become a powerful, open-source engine that understands your codebase deeply and serves intelligent explanations to agents.

 Instead of just parsing files, this engine will: